 What to Eat in Finland

 When people ask me what Finns eat, I’m often at loss for words.
 There isn’t one staple cuisine that defines the whole country, nor one ingredient that would be most popular.
-Instead, in Finland food is all about freshness, local produce and simplicity.
+The food here is all about freshness, local produce, and simplicity.

 There’s a running joke that Finns only know two spices: salt and pepper.
-While there might be some truth to it, it doesn’t make Finnish home-cooking any less delicious: a Finnish plate is a balanced mixture of greens, potatoes and meat or fish.
-(No fear, vegans – Finland has a staggering amount of options for special diets.)
-Favouring domestic and organic produce have long been important values in the Finnish food industry.
+But that doesn’t make Finnish home-cooking any less delicious: a Finnish plate is a balanced mixture of greens, potatoes, and meat/fish.

-Oh, and you simply cannot visit Finland without indulging in the sweets.
-Finns are a population with a serious sweet tooth that doesn’t just end with the famous salty licorice: any Finnish supermarket has a packed aisle full of dozens of different varieties of sweets, bubble gums, chocolates, fudges, and hard candies.
+Oh, and you have to indulge in the sweets.
+Finns are a population with a serious sweet tooth that doesn’t just end with the famous salty liquorice.
+Any Finnish supermarket has a packed aisle full of dozens of different varieties of sweets, bubble gums, chocolates, fudges, and hard candies.